fourfactory/ziplo-action/README.md

 # Ziplo - Github Action

-This action help you to make automatic consignment of your source code.
+This action help you to protect your source code with Ziplo.

 ## Inputs